AnonymousCryptos/IBEV/README.md

 **[Coming Soon]**

-IBEV aims to revolutionize transaction execution by allowing users to express their intentions rather than crafting explicit transactions.
-This approach simplifies user experience while enabling solvers to optimize execution strategies.
+IBEV aims to change how transactions are handled by letting users submit intents instead of constructing explicit transactions.
+This reduces complexity for users while allowing solvers to optimize how those intents are executed on-chain.

 ## ✨ Key Features